-GHAI advances policy change that saves lives on the road.
+The Global Health Advocacy Incubator (GHAI) advances policy change that saves lives on the road.
 We address all five of the leading road safety risk factors — speed, drink driving, helmets, child restraints and seat belts — in addition to pressing for stronger regulations on car manufacturers to include critical safety features.

-- Legal analysis and drafting to support local lawmakers creating laws that meet international standards
+- Legal analysis and drafting to support local lawmakers creating laws that meet international standards.

 Where we work:

 - The Philippines’ first child restraint bill for motor vehicles was signed into law in 2019, following a locally-led advocacy campaign.
-It went into effect in February 2021.

 Success Story: Buckle Up Kids to Save Lives in the Philippines

 Thousands of people lose their lives on the roads in the Philippines each year — an unbearable toll that includes children.
 Car seats can reduce the risk of death in a crash by up to 80 percent for small children, but adults in the Philippines traditionally embrace children in their arms.